Radial boundary elements method, a new approach on using radial basis functions to solve partial differential equations, efficiently: Introduction

 \section{Introduction}

-The Boundary Element Method (BEM) is a numerical method which has been utilized in many branches of science and industry \cite{brebbia2017birth, sedaghatjoo2018numerical, li2023isogeometric, sichani2023boundary}.
-The main advantage of BEM is transforming a boundary value problem (BVP) to a boundary integral equation (BIE) using Green's identities.
-BEM reduces computational dimension of the problem by one \cite{hosseinzadeh2013boundary, Katsi2002bou}.
-This reduction is done by the use of some especial radial functions, called fundamental solutions.
+The Boundary Element Method (BEM) is a numerical method that has been utilized in many branches of science and industry \cite{brebbia2017birth, sedaghatjoo2018numerical, li2023isogeometric}.
+The main advantage of BEM is transforming a boundary value problem (BVP) into a boundary integral equation (BIE) using Green's identities.
+The BEM reduces computational dimension of the problem by one \cite{Katsi2002bou, hosseinzadeh2013boundary}.
+This reduction is done by the use of some special radial functions, called fundamental solutions.
 Fundamental solutions are unbounded at source points.
-This unboundedness yields singular boundary integrals which they reduce accuracy of BEM if they are neglected \cite{Katsi2002bou, dehghan2011improvement}.
+The unboundedness yields singular boundary integrals which reduce the accuracy of BEM if they are neglected \cite{Katsi2002bou, dehghan2011improvement}.
 The integrals can not be evaluated by classical techniques, accurately.
 Then several techniques have been proposed to deal with this drawback.
-For instance, analytical techniques \cite{dehghan2012calculation, bin2020boundary, hou2019three}, semi-analytical techniques \cite{han2018semi, hosseinzadeh2014simple}, exponential transformation techniques \cite{yang2016improved, gu2016extended}, distance transformation techniques \cite{miao2013distance, tan2020bem}, sinh transformation techniques \cite{gu2016numerical, gu2018investigation}, element subdivision techniques \cite{gao2016element, zhang2019binary, assari2019numerical} and other innovative techniques \cite{gu2017general, gong2017isogeometric, yuan2020general} are proposed in the literature to overcome this problem.
+For instance, analytical techniques \cite{dehghan2012calculation, bin2020boundary, hou2019three}, semi-analytical techniques \cite{han2018semi, hosseinzadeh2014simple}, transformation techniques \cite{gu2016extended, tan2020bem, gu2018investigation}, element subdivision techniques \cite{gao2016element, zhang2019binary, assari2019numerical} and other innovative techniques \cite{gu2017general, gong2017isogeometric, sun2023study} have been proposed.
 Most of these techniques are restricted to straight boundary elements, Laplace equation and polynomial interpolation.
-Then obtaining a simple and accurate numerical technique applicable on curved boundary elements, general equation and arbitrary basis functions is stile a concerning subject in this aria.
-After analysing the boundary integrals, a new technique is proposed in this paper enjoys these benefits.
-The new technique is based on finding optimal boundary source points where the (singular and non-singular) boundary integrals are calculated by Gaussian quadrature rule (GQR) with high precision.
-This is the main novelty of the paper.
+Therefore, a numerical technique applicable to curved boundary elements, wide range of equations and arbitrary boundary values approximation is still a concerning subject in this area.
+After analyzing the boundary integrals, a new technique is proposed in this paper that enjoys these benefits.
+The new technique is based on finding the best location of boundary source points to handle the singularity.
+Therefore, the singular integrals of BEM can be calculated by the standard Gaussian quadrature rule (GQR), precisely.